sakim5027/SeulAnKim.github.io/project/_posts/2022-01-13-GameCrawler.md

   ![IdPwSearch](../assets/img/GameCrawlers/07.
 GameCrawler_Id&Pw Search.png)

 If you click onto the **Find your ID / Password** button in the Login Modal, you will be directed to the **ID & Password Search** page.
 In this page, you can find your ID using your registered email, or find your password using your ID and email.
-All information will be sent to the registered email, and you can check your lost ID or password in your email.
+All information will be mailed out to the registered email, and you can check your lost ID or password in your email.

 <br>